 We do not own or operate any manufacturing facilities.
 We use multiple third-party suppliers and manufacturers based primarily in China and, to a lesser extent, the United States and other countries, including India, to source and manufacture all of our owned brand products.
-Public health crises, such as the COVID-19 outbreaks in key regions pandemic, have in the past led to, and may in the future lead to, the temporary closure and reduced capacity of our manufacturing partners for a period of time, which results in delayed delivery of product to us.
-In addition, the worsening of U.S.-China relations could have also impact negatively impacted our supply chain and negatively impact the our cost to source from China.
+Public health crises, such as the COVID-19 pandemic, have in the past led to, and may in the future lead to, the temporary closure and reduced capacity of our manufacturing partners for a period of time, which results in delayed delivery of product to us.
+In addition, the worsening of U.S.-China relations have has also negatively impacted our supply chain and our cost to source from China.